ysyk2021/the-art-of-memorization-how-to-remember-information-for-the-long-term/src/chapter-2-2.md

 * **Working memory**: Short-term memory, often referred to as working memory, is responsible for holding and manipulating information necessary for ongoing cognitive tasks.
 It interacts closely with long-term memory to retrieve relevant information and support complex cognitive processes.

 Understanding the mechanisms and characteristics of short-term and long-term memory provides the foundation for developing effective memorization techniques.
 By utilizing strategies that promote encoding, rehearsal, and retrieval, you can optimize memory consolidation and improve long-term retention.
-In the subsequent chapters, we will explore practical methods and strategies that leverage these memory systems to enhance your ability to remember information effectively.
-> Note: Markdown format is not fully supported here, but the content above is presented in a structured manner to highlight the chapter's main points.